Creature types

 An actual dog.

-Bark Barking, wagging, and hackle-raising are the means of your language, called Dog.
+Bark Barking, wagging, and hackle-raising are your language.
 You cannot speak, but you understand your companions without issue and can carry out their plans.
 They understand you similarly.

 Bite Your jaws are a weapon (d4+1 piercing, reach 0).
 Roll Melee: Savage to use any action under Melee or Melee: Hand-to-Hand except Block.
-They serve as a single, non-dexterous hand.
 If you deal 3+ damage, you grab automatically.

 • You cannot learn new skills.
 You may improve existing skills.